kurobeats/suricata-alert-extractor/README.md

-# suricata-alert-extractor
+# Suricata Alert Extractor
-A suricata alert extractor to be used with pfsense logs
+Just a suricata alert extractor to be used with pfsense log input.